Health Care Administration

 Upon successful completion of this course, students will be able to:

-• Describe aspects of employment in healthcare delivery including key personnel and required education and training.
+• Describe aspects of employment in healthcare delivery including key personnel and the required education and training.

 • Examine the various delivery systems in healthcare and discuss related legal, ethical, and political issues.